nitindermohan/multifaceted-starlink-performance/README.md

 ## 📝 Reference
 ```
 @inproceedings{multifacetedStarlink-www24,
-	title={A multifaceted look at starlink performance},
+	title={{A Multifaceted Look at Starlink Performance}},
   	author={Mohan, Nitinder and Ferguson, Andrew and Cech, Hendrik and Renatin, Prakita Rayyan and Bose, Rohan and Marina, Mahesh and Ott, J{\"o}rg},
 	year = {2024},
 	publisher = {Association for Computing Machinery},
 	address = {New York, NY, USA},